sudar/RTuinOS/RTuinOS/doc/readMe.forSetup.txt

 Arduino IDE and the sample sketches work well.

 To install RTuinOS, extract the files in the archive to a directory of your choice.
-The target location must grant read and write access to all files and the path to the target location must not contain any blanks!
+The target location must grant read access to all files and write access to all directories and the path to the target location must not contain any blanks!

 The link between the RTuinOS build environment (GNU make based) and the Arduino installation is made by means of a new environment variable.
 You